peasee/poll/README.md

 # Installation

+You can run the included easy-install script like `sudo install.sh` to install the application into `/opt/poller` and install all requirements.
+If you don't want to use the easy-install script, read on!

 Installing the poller service is simple.
 Requirements are:
 - A Redis server
 - NodeJS 14 LTS or higher